fr0gger03/vsan-scaleio/vsan-training-doc.md

     * Storage necessary for those virtual machines?
     * How many physical vSphere Hosts?
     * How many unvirtualized x86 Hosts?
     * What is the server OEM?
     * Is there a VMware ELA event, and when?
+  * Gathering needed data
+    * How do you get VMware info with Mitrends?
-  * Understanding the Storage Environment
+    * Evaluating the data returned
-    * How much storage is on the floor?
-FC / NFS?
-    * Storage allocation and utilization?
-    * How many physical arrays?
-    * What is the storage refresh cycle, and when is the next refresh event?
-    * What is the storage OEM?   * Planning for performance and capacity
   * Tools and scenarios – how to build vSAN configs that work
+    * VSAN sizing Tools
+    * Creating actionable configs with VSAN and Mitrends data
 * 3:00 - 3:15 | Break
 * 3:15 - 4:00 | Winning Against Nutanix
+  * How does Nutanix win?
+  * Nutanix strengths (what's real)
+  * Nutanix weakness (what's not FUD)
+  * There's no silver bullets - but how to win
 * 4:00 - 5:00 | CALL TO ACTION - Increasing the Pipeline
-  * Next Steps (AE / CE / SE / TAM / etc)
-    * Gather the information above (from the "Planning" session)
-    * What is the server refresh cycle, and when is the next refresh event?
-    * Identify possible opportunities for unsolicited proposal?
-    * Position vSAN as part of server / storage refresh
-    * Hold appropriate education sessions
+  * Real world Scenarios
+  * Walk through a scenario with Mitrends data and VSAN sizing information
-    * Use appropriate tools for sizing a solution
+  * Work on your own for a second config
 * 5:00 - whenever | Q&A... then Beer